tatianabarga/ethos-server/README.md

 ## Overview

-**Ethos** is an application designed to track and evaluate experiences and opinions related to corporations, politicians, contractors, individuals, and more.
+**Ethos** is a full-stack web application designed to track and evaluate experiences and opinions related to corporations, politicians, contractors, individuals, and more.
 It provides users with a versatile platform to manage and share feedback, aiding in informed decision-making and transparency.

 ## Features